Load the assets and print them on screen

 }

-The first parameter we want to give the asset is the name that will be used across our game code — for example, in our ball
+The first parameter gives the asset its name that will be used across our game code.
+For consistency, use the same name as the backing property, which is ball

 Of course, to load the image, it must be available in our code directory.
-Grab the ball image from GitHub, and save it inside an /img
+Grab the ball image from our assets website, and save it inside an /img

 directory in the same place as your index.html